ydv-amit-ydv/mice_colony_manager/README.md

 # mice_colony_manager
-A simple web interface design for the mice colony management
+A web interface design for the mice colony management